maani3/CS200-Continguos-intator/README.md

 # CS200-Contingos-intator
 # Programming Project 01 - C Programming (CS200/EE201)

-1.  **Part 1: Abstracting Contiguous Memory:**
+1.  **Abstracting Contiguous Memory:**
-    You will implement a custom memory management library.
+    I implemented a custom memory management library.
 This library will abstract multiple, potentially non-contiguous memory allocations to make them appear and behave as a single, contiguous block of memory.
 It involves creating layers for record-keeping, contiguous abstraction, mapping for independent access, and a custom contiguous pointer.

 ## How to Run